siglens/charts/README.md

    To enable `S3` storage.
 Please set the following the config in the `values.yaml` file under `config` section:
    ```
    config:
       ... # other config params

       blobStoreMode: "S3"
       s3:
-      enabled: false   # Set to true if you want to use S3
+         enabled: true   # Set to true if you want to use S3
-      bucketName: ""
+         bucketName: "bucketName"
-      bucketPrefix: ""
+         bucketPrefix: "data"
-      regionName: ""
+         regionName: "us-east-1"

       ... # other config params
    ```